Lightning-AI/litgpt/tutorials/download_falcon.md

 tiiuae/falcon-180B-chat
 ```

-In order to use a specific Falcon checkpoint, for instance [falcon-7b](https://huggingface.co/tiiuae/falcon-7b), download the weights and convert the checkpoint to the lit-gpt format:
+In order to use a specific Falcon checkpoint, for instance [falcon-7b](https://huggingface.co/tiiuae/falcon-7b), download the weights and convert the checkpoint to the litgpt format:

 ```bash
 pip install 'huggingface_hub[hf_transfer] @ git+https://github.com/huggingface/huggingface_hub'